PostHog/posthog.com/contents/handbook/future.md

 showTitle: true
 ---

 **TL;DR:** Mid term, it's $100 million ARR by 2026, working backwards from there.
-Longer term, outcompete top down competitors worth $50 billion.
+Longer term, outcompete top-down competitors worth $50 billion.
 If we get that far, we'll have helped _tens of millions_ of engineers build better products.

 ## Will PostHog sell?